snap-adu-logo-color

 What is stormwater management?

-Stormwater runoff is rainwater that falls on the roof, driveway, and other impervious surfaces (a.k.a. “improvements”) and flows over the land, potentially causing erosion, flooding, and pollution.
-Many cities require owners to manage stormwater runoff by constructing a stormwater collection system also known as a “bio-retention basin.”
-These basins are often a special pool or ditch, designed by a civil engineer, and constructed with specific materials to allow for water to collect and slowly seep into the soil.
-The size of these basins is calculated based on the impervious area which is created by the improvements.
+Stormwater runoff is rainwater that flows over roofs, driveways, and other impervious surfaces, potentially causing erosion, flooding, and pollution.
+Many cities require homeowners to manage stormwater by constructing a stormwater collection system, often called a “bio-retention basin.”
+These basins, designed by civil engineers, allow water to slowly seep into the soil.
+The basin’s size is based on the area of impervious surfaces created by the improvements.

 Is stormwater management required for ADUs?